Two-weight extrapolation on function spaces and applications: Introduction

-One of the most useful and powerful tools in harmonic analysis is the Rubio de Francia extrapolation theorem \cite{Rub}, which states that if an operator $T$ is bounded on $L^{p_0}(w_0)$ for some $p_0 \in [1, \infty)$ and for all $w_0 \in A_{p_0}$, then $T$ is bounded in $L^p(w)$ for all $p \in (1, \infty)$ and for all $w \in A_p$.
 Over the years, Rubio de Francia's result has been extended and complemented in different manners, see \cite{CMP11} and the references therein.
 These results only involve the $L^p(w)$ boundedness of an operator $T$, which can be generally formulated by the pair of functions.
 In addition to the extrapolation theorems aforementioned, there are several other kinds of extrapolation.
 For example, B\'enyi et al. \cite{BMMST} obtained comprehensive extrapolation results from $T$ to its commutator $[b,T]$ on weighted Lebesgue spaces.
-Recently, Hyt\"onen and Lappas \cite{Hy, HyL} established a ``compact version'' of Rubio de Francia's extrapolation theorem, which allows one to extrapolate the compactness of an operator from just one space to the full range of weighted spaces, provided that the operator is bounded.
+Recently, Hyt\"onen and Lappas \cite{HL-1, HL-2} established a ``compact version'' of Rubio de Francia's extrapolation theorem, which allows one to extrapolate the compactness of an operator from just one space to the full range of weighted spaces, provided that the operator is bounded.
 This result has been extended to the multilinear case in \cite{COY}.
 Another kind of extrapolation, related with second order elliptic operators, was presented by Shen \cite{Shen}, where it was proved that one can extrapolate the solvability of the $L^p$-Dirichlet problem on Lipschitz domains from on some exponent $p_0$ to a large range of $p$'s.
-Beyond that, Hofmann and Martell \cite{HM12, HM14} built the extrapolation of Carleson measure in order to investigate the uniform rectifiability and $A_{\infty}$ property of elliptic measures.
+Beyond that, Hofmann and Martell \cite{HM12, HM14} built the extrapolation of Carleson measure in order to investigate the uniform rectifiability and $A_{\infty}$ property of elliptic measure.
 To sum up, a common point in all extrapolation theorems is that one can obtain the global or local information from an estimate at certain single point.